-Happy Halloween.
-Say what?
-That was me 14 years when we had just moved to Canada.
-I had barely heard of Halloween, and what I had made me think – huh?
-The months from October to December are already packed with back to back birthdays and festivals that this odd, spooky day at the end of October never really made an impact on my Indian consciousness.
+That was me 14 years when we had just moved to Canada and I had barely heard of Halloween.
+The months from October to December are already action-packed with birthdays and festivals that this odd, spooky day at the end of October never really made an impact on my Indian consciousness.

 Why Halloween is part of my family’s Indian festival season